-Legislation known as the Hearing Protection Act, or the HPA, was recently introduced in the U.S. Congress.
-If adopted, the HPA would ease restrictions on the sale of suppressors designed to reduce the noise related to gunshots and ultimately could lead to increased use of gun suppressors in urban gun crime.
-While we believe that our technology would capture gunshots fired with a suppressor in some cases, widespread use of suppressors could impact the effectiveness of our solutions or require us to make potentially costly modifications to our technology, either of which could have an adverse impact on our business.
+Legislation known as the Hearing Protection Act, or the HPA, was introduced in the U.S. Congress in 2017 and later incorporated into the Sportsmen's Heritage and Recreational Enhancement Act, or the SHARE Act.
+If adopted, such legislation would ease restrictions on the sale of suppressors designed to reduce the noise related to gunshots, and ultimately could lead to increased use of gun suppressors in urban gun crime.
+While our technology has captured gunshots fired with a suppressor in some cases, we currently do not warrant to our customers and have not yet formally tested our system to measure our detection rate of suppressed gunfire.
+We intend to do some targeted testing in the near future.
+However, if an increase in the use of suppressors in urban gun crime were to impact the effectiveness of our solutions to the point that customers began to require us to warrant as to the detection of suppressed gunfire, we may be required to deploy our sensors at a greater density per square mile (and thereby increase operating costs) or make potentially costly modifications to our technology, either of which could harm our business.
+Even with these modifications, there is no guarantee that performance standards on suppressed gunfire will meet our current performance levels or be sufficient to prevent customer losses and associated financial results.